Azure/azure-storage-net/README.md

     - Insert/Peek Queue Messages
     - Advanced Queue Operations

+As of 9.4.0, Tables are not supported by this library.

 ## Getting Started

 The complete Microsoft Azure SDK can be downloaded from the [Microsoft Azure Downloads Page](http://azure.microsoft.com/en-us/downloads/?sdk=net) and ships with support for building deployment packages, integrating with tooling, rich command line tooling, and more.